ajschumacher/gadsdc/10-linear_py/README.md

 ### Questions

- * How do K Nearest Neighbors, Naive Bayes, and linear models compare in terms of model interpretability?
-How/when could this inform model choices?
- * What determines the complexity of a linear model, as it relates to model bias and variance?
-How can you control this complexity?
+ * Try to describe "the machine learning process" without reference to any particular algorithm(s).
+What are the generic "objects" and "actions" of the process?
+ * When coding, do you tend to prefer more fine-grained control over details or more high-level abstractions?
+When is one more useful than the other?
  * What other thoughts, comments, concerns, and questions do you have?
    What's on your mind?

 ### During